Pr4w/Laravel-Social-Poster/README.md

 ### TikTok: branded content disclosure and AI labelling

 For TikTok the bag merges into `post_info`, which is where its tweakable fields live.
-Disclosure defaults to off but `extra` can turn it on.

 ```php
 ->withOptions(new TikTokOptions(